kangzhai/RNAI-FRID/README.md

 --tv_set: Path of dataset for training and validation and default is "Example\TrainingValidationSet.fasta".
 It must be a path.

 --test_set: Path of dataset for test and default is "None".
 It can be a path or "None".
 "None" means only training and validation without test.
-When it is not "None", the features of testset will be output.
+When it is not "None", the features of testset can be output.

 --all_feature: Output all complex features without ranking.
 It must be "True" or "False".